AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ---
 # Query Service and Data Distiller frequently asked questions

-This document answers frequently asked questions about Query Service and Data Distiller and includes the more commonly seen Query Service error codes.
+This document answers frequently asked questions about Query Service and Data Distiller.
+It also includes commonly seen error codes while using the "Queries" product for data validation or writing transformed data back to the data lake.
 For questions and troubleshooting other Adobe Experience Platform services, please refer to the [Experience Platform troubleshooting guide](../landing/troubleshooting.md).

 To clarify how Query Service and Data Distiller work together within Adobe Experience Platform, here are two foundational questions.